alexharri/website/posts/encoding-declension.md

 <BarChart data="names-count" width={1200} minWidth={800} height={400} minHeight={375} logarithmic toggleLogarithmic />

 <SmallNote>Since relatively few names dominate this list, I made the chart logarithmic by default.
-You can use the toggle to see the non-logarithmic chart.</SmallNote>
+You can use the toggle in the upper-right corner to make it linear.</SmallNote>

 363,314 people hold a name from the approved list of Icelandic names as a first name.
 Of those, 5,833 have names that don't have declension data available.

 As we can see from the chart, the commonality of names is far from evenly distributed.
-In fact, the top 100 names not covered by the DIM data covers 4,990 people (about 86%).
-I went ahead and categorized the declension results for those 100 names.
-Here are the results:
+In fact, the top 100 names without declension data are held by 4,990 people (about 86%).
+I went ahead and categorized the declension results for those 100 names:

 {<table className="nowrap" data-align="right">
 <tbody>
-    <tr><th>Result</th><th>Count</th></tr>
+    <tr><th>Result</th><th>Number of people</th></tr>
     <tr><td className="align-left">Perfect (declension applied)</td><td>3,489</td></tr>
     <tr><td className="align-left">Perfect (no declension applied)</td><td>440</td></tr>
     <tr><td className="align-left">Should have applied declension</td><td>915</td></tr>